FROM – OTHER WISE, A NOVEL

-FROM – “THE VIRGINIA GRACE”
+FROM – “THE VIRGINIA GRACE” (Out of the Dark)

 She thought she was alone in the house, of course, and I knew I should have left her be.
 I should have gone down the back stairs and out the kitchen door to my tree house.
 I should have.
 But I didn’t.
 I couldn’t help myself.

 I settled on the stair landing and watched through the spindles of the mahogany banister.
 I breathed in the oily lemon smell of polished wood and the sicky sweetness of fat white candles burning on the mantelpiece below me in the darkened parlor where the shades were pulled, the drapes drawn. …

 … there I sat in shocked silence, choosing not to tell Aunt Virginia Grace that I was home.